lexibank/carvalhopurus/README.md

 # CLDF dataset derived from de Carvalho's "Comparative reconstruction of Proto-Purus" from 2021

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > de Carvalho, F. O. (2021): A comparative reconstruction of Proto-Purus (Arawakan) segmental phonology.
 IJAL.
 87.1.
 49-108
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a CC-BY-4.0 license